micmejia/bible-dump/NKJV/Isaiah/Isa 60.md

 "Instead of bronze I will bring gold, Instead of iron I will bring silver, Instead of wood, bronze, And instead of stones, iron.
 I will also make your officers peace, And your magistrates righteousness.

 ###### 18
-Violence shall no longer be heard in your land, Neither [^a]wasting nor destruction within your borders; But you shall call your walls Salvation, And your gates Praise. ## God the Glory of His People
+Violence shall no longer be heard in your land, Neither wasting nor destruction within your borders; But you shall call your walls Salvation, And your gates Praise. ## God the Glory of His People

 ###### 19
 "The sun shall no longer be your light by day, Nor for brightness shall the moon give light to you; But the Lord will be to you an everlasting light, And your God your glory.